OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

 ## 1. Register Azure AD application

-Register two Azure AD application in your tenant's directory: one for author bot, and another for user bot.
+Register three Azure AD application in your tenant's directory: one for author bot, one for user bot and another for graph app.

 1. Log in to the Azure Portal for your subscription, and go to the [App registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) blade.